On my second day in Ho Chi Minh, I visited the War Remnants Museum, Saigon Central Post Office and Notre-Dame Cathedral.

 On my second day in Ho Chi Minh, I met a guy from Germany in the hostel named Marcel.
 That day, he was expecting his friend, Marius.
 They flew together to Vietnam, then parted ways, then would meet again later for their flight back to Cologne.
 Since Marius wasn’t gonna arrive until the afternoon or evening, Marcel agreed to stroll around with me in the morning.
 After having breakfast and shower, we headed out.

-The first exhibit, Aggression War Crimes, has a lot of graphic photos.
-I’m just going to post some on this site to spare the readers.
+Trigger warning: the first exhibit, Aggression War Crimes, has a lot of graphic photos.
+I’m going to share just a few to spare the readers.

 In the other room is an exhibit about Agent Orange Aftermath.
 Agent Orange was a strong mixture of chemical defoliants sprayed across acres of land in Vietnam by US soldiers to destroy the forest where their enemies could be hiding.
 Later on, it also caused serious health issues – including cancers, tumors, psychological symptoms, birth defects, among others – to people exposed to it.
 The worse part is even up to this day, some babies would be born with defects as it runs down in their genes now.